voberle/adventofcode/2016/day14/README.md

 In part 2, there are all the intermediate 2016 hashes to calculate, where there is probably nothing extra to optimize, so it's bit slow.

 Main challenge there was properly converting the data for the MD5 method.
+But once I had it, I simplified the code and it turned out surprisingly simple.